Skip to main content

 Most Phoenix-area builders route the AC condensate drain to exit just 2–3 inches from your foundation.
 In Arizona's desert climate, that drain line is one of the only chronic moisture sources near your home's wood framing — and termites know it.

-Bradford also covers clogged drain lines and improperly installed overflow pans — the leading cause of ceiling water damage in Surprise and Peoria homes.
+Bradford also covers clogged drain lines and overflow pans — the leading cause of ceiling water damage in Surprise.
+Drain service from $89 · Same-day available · AZ ROC #353859.

 Drain Line Extension Clog Clearing Overflow Pan Inspection Float Switch Install AZ ROC #353859